smyrman/blog/2021-03-generic-test-library/blog.md

 FAIL
 ```

-At first glance, all of this might look fine.
-What's wrong with it, you might think.
-Well, in this _short_ snippet of code, there is actually as much as _six problems_ that I want to bring to attention:
+So, to the problems.
+Problems in design, are often subtle ones.
+The once you can't quite put your finger on.
+But once you know about them, they are hard not to se.
+In this short snippet of code and test failure output, there is actually as much as _six problems_ that I want to bring to attention:

 1. We have to pass in the `t` parameter.
 It's a minor inconvenience, but enough for Dave Cheney to write a quite hacky but definitively [interesting package][pkg-expect] for solving it.
 Not recommended for production use, I might add.
 2. The "got" and "want" parameter order is hard to get right.
 If you are observant, you might have noticed that the code above gets it _wrong_; expected is supposed to come first (for most checks in assert, with a few exceptions).
 3. From simply _starring_ at the code (which is what code reviewers generally do) it's not obviously clear what's meant by _Equal_.
 It's well enough _documented_, but from the name alone, it's not clear if it's going to use the equal comparison (`==`), if it using `reflect.DeepEqual`, or if it can, for instance, handel equal comparison of two `time.Time` instances with a different time-zone.
-At some point, subtile details in how equality is implemented, might come back to bite you.
-Especially so if any of these details don't _match_ the comparison you _usually do_ in your programs.
+At some point, subtile details in how equality is implemented, might come back and bite you.
+Especially so if any of these details don't match the comparison you _usually do_ in your programs.
-4. The descriptive text for what went wrong is _optional_; and thus generally omitted.
-This can make debugging failing tests hard, as there is little information to exactly _what_ when wrong (other than two values did not compare equal).
+4. The descriptive text for what went wrong is _optional_; and thus easily omitted.
+This can make debugging failing tests hard, as there is little information to exactly _what_ went wrong (other than two values did not compare equal).
 Especially so if you have multiple assert statements.
 Is it the result from the function under test that's wrong?
 Is this just a sanity check before running the main test?
 5. For what the output potentially lack of _useful_ information, it makes up for in _redundant_ information.
-Why do I need a diff for finding the difference between these simple struct instances?
-Given the diff is printed, why do I also get the "actual" and "expected" one-liners?
+Why do we need a diff for finding the difference between these simple struct instances?
+Given the diff is printed, why do we also get the "actual" and "expected" one-liners?
 Why is the filename and line trace information repeated?
 Why is the _test name_ repeated?
 6. There is no compile-time type safety for the various checks.
 Of course, one might say, but if type-safety is beneficial in the _rest_ of your programs, would it not also be beneficial in tests?

 In our test-matcher for Clarify (called subtest), we have managed to to solve many of these problems.
-But before we get into how, let's first look at some code:
+But before we get into how, let's first rewrite out example test:

 ```go
 func TestSum(t *testing.T) {